Mental Health Awareness Month

-Mental wellness and school-based mental health services are extremely important to children's positive learning and development.
-Here NASP members can get ideas and resources for promoting children's mental health awareness.
+May is Mental Health Awareness Month!
+This is a great time to highlight the importance of mental wellness and school-based mental health services to children's positive learning and development.
+Here NASP members can get ideas and resources for promoting children's mental health awareness here.

 School Psychologists Provide Essential School Mental Health Services

-Get students talking about mental health, now through October 31, 2014.
-NASP is partnering with Creating Community Solutions and the National Institute for Civil Discourse to help raise awareness about mental health among young people through their Text, Talk Act program.
+Get students talking about mental health!
+NASP is an official partner in Creating Community Solutions and the National Institute for Civil Discourse's Text, Talk, Act program to help raise awareness about mental health among young people.
 We encourage you to bring Text, Talk, Act to your school.
-Anytime now through October 31st, simply gather your students into small groups and have them text START to 89800.
+Simply gather your students in small groups and text START to 89800.

 Speak Up for Kids Campaign